top of page

 FOUR DECADES OF PUBLIC SERVICE

-Rick Cole has spent four decades in public service.
+Rick Cole has spent four decades in public service prior to being elected to rejoin the Pasadena City Council in the March 6th election.
 He has been a Pasadena Councilmember and Mayor as well as City Manager in Azusa, Ventura and Santa Monica.
 Called “one of Southern California’s most visionary planning thinkers,” he currently serves as a Pasadena Planning Commissioner.
 A former Deputy Mayor for Budget and Innovation in the City of Los Angeles, he is currently that city’s Chief Deputy Controller, overseeing the accounting, payroll and audit functions for a $13.2 billion dollar budget.

 Rick has been recognized nationally as one of America’s “Public Officials of the Year” by Governing Magazine and won awards for his expertise in municipal management from the American Association of Public Administrators and the Municipal Management Association of Southern California.
 His hallmark has always been how to improve results for people, striving for “government that works better and costs less.”